Expand description

 Statically allocated channels and queues are

-available for code without a memory allocator, if the static
+available for code without a memory allocator, if the static feature flag is

 enabled: